medplot/data-mining-project/README.md

 ### Support Vector Machine

+The SVM was implemented with a linear kernel function and evaluated by means of a train/val/test split.
+F2-Score (One Hot Encoding on all ordinal columns with undersampling, C = 100 & max_iter = 500): 0.6083

 ### Artificial neural network

 The neural network uses an embedding layer for the categorical input values, followed by a dropout layer.
 For the